AdobeDocs/experience-manager-65.en/help/assets/content-fragments/content-fragments.md

 In-between content:

-* Is available for use in the [Page Editor when working with Content Fragments](/help/sites-authoring/content-fragments.md).
+* Is available for use in the Page Editor when working with Content Fragments.
-* Is [additional content added within the flow of a fragment](/help/sites-authoring/content-fragments.md#adding-in-between-content) once it has been used/referenced on a page.
+* Is [additional content added within the flow of a fragment](/help/sites-cloud/authoring/fundamentals/content-fragments.md#adding-in-between-content) once it has been used/referenced on a page.
+* Is available for use in the [Page Editor when working with Content Fragments](/help/sites-cloud/authoring/fundamentals/content-fragments.md).
 * In-between content can be added to any fragment, where there is only one element visible.
 * Associated content can be used, as can assets and/or components from the appropriate browser.